Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: The methodology for LLM-enabled software control-flow anomaly detection

-However, no matter how thorough the V\&V process is, run-time conditions may give rise to so-called “unknown unknowns'', which are situations that were not anticipated during design or testing.
-Detecting such conditions is important for maintaining system safety and reliability.
-One effective approach is to employ a run-time monitor that tracks software behavior as it unfolds, enabling the system to respond to unexpected or unpredictable conditions \cite{delgado2004monitoring}.
-While run-time monitoring is not the only possible mitigation, it provides a practical and proactive mechanism to identify and manage behaviors that elude traditional V\&V.
+However, despite the completeness of the test suite, runtime conditions may give rise to so-called “unknown unknowns'', which are situations that were not anticipated before the software system is deployed~\cite{sinclair2025chasing}.
+These situations can occur due to \textit{residual faults}, which are defects that escape test suites~\cite{natella2013sfi}.
+Detecting the activation of residual faults is important for maintaining system safety and reliability, as these faults lead to latent errors that may eventually cause system failures~\cite{carnevali2025faultflow}.
+One effective approach is to employ a runtime monitor that tracks software behavior as it unfolds, enabling the system to respond to unexpected or unpredictable conditions \cite{cinque2016characterizingdirectmonitoring}.

-Nonetheless, the test suite developed during \textbf{software testing} can be used to stimulate the system and collect software logs while the system operates under correct conditions.